watsonyanghx/ResNet/README.md

 - test.txt: Each line containing a path to an image for test.
 &nbsp;

-**You may find it help to have a look at these files in this repo.**
+**You may find it help to have a look at these files in [data](https://github.com/watsonyanghx/ResNet_TensorFlow/tree/master/data) folder.**

-> As mentioned, I used this code for Kaggle competition [CIFAR-10 - Object Recognition in Images | Kaggle](https://www.kaggle.com/c/cifar-10/data).
+> I used this code for Kaggle competition [CIFAR-10 - Object Recognition in Images | Kaggle](https://www.kaggle.com/c/cifar-10/data).
 >
 > Instead of using [Official CIFAR-10 Dataset](https://www.cs.toronto.edu/~kriz/cifar.html), the dataset from [CIFAR-10 - Object Recognition in Images | Kaggle](https://www.kaggle.com/c/cifar-10/data) is used.
 >